- ICH GCP

 |

-CFI-EA feasibility is defined as patient completion rates for all three sessions of the CFI-EA intervention.
+CFI-EA feasibility is defined as the number of participants who completed all three sessions of the CFI-EA intervention.

 |